ahmedmos3ad/inova_fcm/README.md

 ## Code of Conduct

-Everyone interacting in the InovaAwsS3 project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ahmedmos3ad/inova_fcm/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the InovaFCM project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ahmedmos3ad/inova_fcm/blob/master/CODE_OF_CONDUCT.md).